Terrence Bieshaar: International career

 Bieshaar represented the Netherlands at the 2013 under-16 European Championships (Division B) as well as at the 2015 under-18 (Division B) and 2016 under-20 (Division B) European Championships.

-On 7 November 2017, Bieshaard was selected by coach Toon van Helfteren for the senior Netherlands national basketball team for the first time.
+On 7 November 2017, Bieshaar was selected by coach Toon van Helfteren for the senior Netherlands national basketball team for the first time.
 On 23 February 2018, he made his national team debut against Italy.